cbosdo/sumaform/lab/pdf/instructions.md

 We don't want the *monitoring.hol1313.net* system to also have the **Virtualization host** property but there is no need to remove it from the activation key.
 The **Virtualization host** add-on type can only be added to physical machines.

-> **Important note**
+**Important note**

->
-> For the need of the lab, the virtualization hosts are also virtual machines.
+For the need of the lab, the virtualization hosts are also virtual machines.
-> However SUSE Manager does not handle nested virtualization.
+However SUSE Manager does not handle nested virtualization.
-> Some dirty hacks have thus been performed to lure SUSE Manager into thinking the KVM virtual hosts are physical machines.
+Some dirty hacks have thus been performed to lure SUSE Manager into thinking the KVM virtual hosts are physical machines.

-> **Never do this in production!**
+**Never do this in production!**

 ## Configuring the virtualization host

 The systems now have the **Virtualization Host** Add-on type, but this did not install the hypervisor and the needed tools.
 This should be done in a separate step, either before or after adding the Add-on system type.
 There are multiple ways to setup a virtualization host.
-As a reference, consult the SUSE [Virtualization Guide](https://documentation.suse.com/sles/15-SP1/html/SLES-all/book-virt.html) and the [Virtualization Best Practices](https://documentation.suse.com/sles/15-SP1/html/SLES-all/article-vt-best-practices.html).
+As a reference, consult the SUSE [Virtualization Guide](https://documentation.suse.com/sles/15-SP1/html/SLES-all/book-virt.html) [^1] and the [Virtualization Best Practices](https://documentation.suse.com/sles/15-SP1/html/SLES-all/article-vt-best-practices.html)[^2].

----

-**Exercise 1.3:** Install `kvm1.hol1313.net` and `kvm2.hol1313.net` hypervisor and tools
+### Exercise 1.3: install `kvm1.hol1313.net` and `kvm2.hol1313.net` hypervisor and tools

 This exercise will leverage a Salt formula to ease the KVM and libvirt installation.
 The steps will go through the systems one by one, but there is a way to do it on the two of them in one shot.